- Black Friday 2023 context overview

 At Competera, we offer to carry out segmentation by ranking products taking into account price elasticity and cross elasticity, product characteristics (brand/category/...), sales statistics, analysis of competitors' influence, etc. To do this, we use deep learning bespoke machine learning algorithms.

-The algorithms analyze the performance of particular SKUs in regard to the changes of both internal and external factors.
+The algorithms analyze the performance of particular SKUs regarding the changes of both internal and external factors.
 In the end, the engine can segment products into different buckets (KVIs, Long tail, Cash generators, etc) based on particular product attributes identified as a part of the analysis.

 Eventually, a retailer can apply the right pricing strategy toward each group of products, including KVIs.